smbutterfield/ibmt17-18/_21-intro-to-non-diatonic-materials/b1-ex-pcintnotation.md

 ## Introduction to set theory

-Pitch-class integer notation is really the beginning of *set theory*, a system that was first laid out by Allen Forte in *The Structure of Atonal Music*, and it has has since been refined by many other theorists.
+Pitch-class integer notation is really the beginning of *set theory*, a system that was first laid out by Allen Forte in *The Structure of Atonal Music*, and since been refined by many other theorists.
 Notably, Joseph Straus created a wonderful learning method for set theory in his *Introduction to Post-Tonal Theory*.
 Both are amazing references and if you need to explore the topic further, I recommend that you use them.